shiv810/MovieDB/README.md

 ## Hosting

  - The website has been hosted on Vercel and can be accessed [here](https://themoviedb-lake.vercel.app//).
- - The backend has been hosted on Heroku and can be accessed [here](https://assignment-03-shivaditya.onrender.com/).
+ - The backend has been hosted on Render and can be accessed [here](https://assignment-03-shivaditya.onrender.com/).

 ## API Endpoints